D-Mona/jcl-guitar-clinics/README.md

 * To make the user feel a connection to the site.
 * To entice the user to participate on it's social media channels.
 * To provide the user with a means of attending a clinic.
-* To offer the user a way to locate and contact clinic.
+* To offer the user a way to locate and contact the clinic.
 * To provide media as a form of explanation of the site.

 ## Design

 - I originally drew rough designs on paper and decided due to time restraints that I would keep both the mobile and desktop versions pretty much the same.

+- I had an idea of the colour scheme from the start and literally implemented right it at the very end.

-- I created quick wireframes that were similar to the original drawings for demonstration purposes.
+- I created quick wireframes that were similar to the original drawings for demonstration purposes here.

 **Home Page**